junzhengca/analyze-domain/README.md

 ## Notes

 You probably want to run this tool on some sort of cloud infrastructure if you know your target is large.
 It takes a long time, and residential internet is generally not as stable.

+By default, `nmap` scans will utilize 32 threads since it is very I/O bound, you can always modify this behaviour by changing `analyze_domain.py`.